 Depression – Issues from the past?

 The issues from my past that trouble me will always be there and I have learnt to accept that and accept the fact they will never go away but that is ok, its ok to have issues and its ok that these affect me.
 What is not ok is to be judged by these issues and that includes judging myself.
 I am learning to not judge myself for having depression.

 Do you have depression?
 It is ok to admit you have depression and it is ok to not be ok.
 The main thing I think is having that support network to help you when you are not ok whether that be friends, family, or just knowing that there is always someone there when you ring the Samaritans.
 The important thing is never to feel alone and to always have someone to turn to.

-I spoke to some fellow bloggers about depression and asked them to finish the sentence “I have depression but it’s ok because”.
-I hope that my thoughts and those of these others help you see if you have depression that you are not alone and its ok to have depression.
+I spoke to some fellow bloggers and asked them to finish the sentence “I have depression but it’s ok because”.
+I hope that my thoughts and those of these others help you see if you have it that you are not alone and it’s ok.

 Lucie says “I’ve beat it before and I’ll do it again … I got this!!”